hziv/ProjectWorkflow/README.md

     conda env create -f environment.yml

 Unfortunately, when your environment lives inside your project folder (as opposed to the default folder `\miniconda\envs\`), exporting it can be buggy.
-Before exporting, make sure the environment is activated.
-Also, navigate to its folder `.\MyProject\myenv`.
+It is important to activate it, navigate to its folder `.\MyProject\myenv` and use the `--prefix` option:

     '(myenv)'C:\Users\UserName\..\MyProject\myenv>conda env export --prefix C:\Users\UserName\..\MyProject\myenv > environment.yml